 Understanding the perspective of the "other" is a key skill in all collaboration, whether we're talking about negotiating with secretive forest tribes or convincing the boss to give you a fair chance.

 Accept that it will be hard, for the moment, to prove actual ROI - the conversation is still very early.
-Instead, you're looking to understand and collaborate with the exec team, using your soft skills to adapt and curate the metrics and data that you and your tech team get excited about.
+Instead, you're looking to collaborate with the exec team, using your soft skills to adapt and curate the metrics and data that you and your tech team get excited about.
 With a little careful editing, the c-suite will get excited about them too!